-- BC27.
-The Basis for Conclusions includes the following information, as applicable, for each disclosure requirement: - (a) Relevant EU-legislations that have been referenced (e.g., CSRD, SFDR/RTS, EU Taxonomy); - (b) Reference to the leading international instruments as they are relevant to the standard: the UN Guiding Principles and the OECD Guidelines, and their provisions that underpin the rationale for the specific disclosure requirements; - (c) Relevant reporting frameworks and standards that provide for disclosures that are relevant or similar to the disclosure requirements (e.g., GRI, UN Guiding Principles Reporting Framework, SASB, CDSB); and - (d) Additional explanation of the elements is included in each disclosure requirement.
+- BC32.
+The Basis for Conclusions includes the following information, as applicable, for each disclosure requirement: - (a) relevant EU-legislations that have been referenced (for example, CSRD, SFDR/RTS, Benchmark Regulation,);

+- (b) reference to the leading international instruments as they are relevant to the standard: the UN Guiding Principles and the OECD Guidelines, and their provisions that underpin the rationale for the specific disclosure requirements; - relevant reporting frameworks and standards that provide for disclosures that are relevant or similar to the disclosure requirements (for example, GRI, UN Guiding Principles Reporting Framework, SASB, CDSB); and - (d) additional explanation of the elements is included in each disclosure requirement.